-- By telephone or in person at any Denver Public Library.
+- Contact Reference staff by telephone or in person at any Denver Public Library.

 We prefer that customers not use Request It for items that have not yet been released or published.
 The system was designed for customers to suggest items that are currently available but that we do not have in our collection.
 We do order popular titles as soon as they are available for preorder from our library vendors.
 The best way to find out about new titles we have ordered is through our catalog.
 To see items on order go to: catalog.denverlibrary.org and click on one of the "On Order" links in the left column.
 These lists will give you all the titles we have on order sorted by popularity.

 The Library reserves the right to determine the best way to fill your request, while still delivering the item to you in as timely a manner as possible.